SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 |================================|
 ```

-By default a user-defined struct has 'sequential' layout with `Pack` equal to `0` that effectively equals to a `IntPtr.Size`.
+By default, a user-defined struct has th 'sequential' layout with `Pack` equal to `0` that effectively equals to an `IntPtr.Size`.
 Here is a rule that [the CLR follows](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.structlayoutattribute.pack(v=vs.110).aspx):

 *Each field must align with fields of its own size (1, 2, 4, 8, etc., bytes) or the alignment of the type, whichever is smaller.
 Because the default alignment of the type is the size of its largest element, which is greater than or equal to all other field lengths, this usually means that fields are aligned by their size.
 For example, even if the largest field in a type is a 64-bit (8-byte) integer or the Pack field is set to 8, Byte fields align on 1-byte boundaries, Int16 fields align on 2-byte boundaries, and Int32 fields align on 4-byte boundaries.*

-In this case the alignment is equal to `4` that led to a reasonable overhead.
+In this case, the alignment is equal to `4` that led to a reasonable overhead.
 We can change the `Pack` to 1, but we can get a performance degradation due to unaligned memory operations or we can use [`LayoutKind.Auto`](https://msdn.microsoft.com/en-us/library/system.runtime.interopservices.layoutkind(v=vs.110).aspx) to allow the CLR to figure out the best layout:

 ```csharp
 [StructLayout(LayoutKind.Auto)]